 Enable View-Through attribution

 Turn on this option to attribute view-through installs from Unity Ads.
 The view-through lookback slider is available on the attribution link tab (described below).

 Send automatic postbacks to Unity Ads following user installs and re-engagements.
 Use this section to define the source of the users that allow sending these postbacks:

 - This partner only: for events coming only from users attributed to Unity Ads.

-As an all-installs network, The Trade Desk prefers to receive postbacks for all new installs of your app from any source, including organic.
-It is recommended to select All media sources including organic to send all install postbacks to Unity Ads.
+As an all-installs network, Unity Ads prefers to receive postbacks for all new installs of your app from any source, and they recommended selecting All media sources including organic to send all install postbacks to Unity Ads.

 In-app events settings

 Map AppsFlyer events with the partner via postbacks.
-If postback sending is enabled, this includes rejected in-app events (events blocked by Protect360 or events found to be non-compliant by target validation rules).
+If postback sending is enabled, this includes rejected in-app events (events blocked by Protect360 or events found to be non-compliant with target validation rules).